bcbio/bcbio-nextgen/docs/contents/parallel.rst

 instance.
 SLURM and Torque support specification of an account parameter with ``-r account=your_name``, which IPython transfers into ``-A``.

+SGE supports special parameters passed using resources to help handle the heterogeneity of possible setups.
 Specify the `SGE parallel environment`_ to use for submitting multicore jobs with ``-r pename=your_pe``.
 Since this setup is system specific it is hard to write general code for find a suitable environment.
 Specifically, when there are multiple usable parallel environments, it will select the first one which may not be correct.
 Manually specifying it with a ``pename=`` flag to resources will ensure correct selection of the right environment.
+To specify an advanced reservation with the ``-ar`` flag, use ``-r ar=ar_id``.
+To specify an alternative memory management model instead of ``mem_free`` use ``-r memtype=approach``.

 .. _qsub man page: http://gridscheduler.sourceforge.net/htmlman/htmlman1/qsub.html
 .. _IPython parallel: http://ipython.org/ipython-doc/dev/index.html